panva/openid-client/docs/functions/tokenIntrospection.md

 ▸ **tokenIntrospection**(`config`, `token`, `parameters?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`IntrospectionResponse`](../interfaces/IntrospectionResponse.md)\>

+Retrieves the status and metadata of an OAuth 2.0 token.

 Queries the
 [token introspection endpoint](../interfaces/ServerMetadata.md#introspection_endpoint) to obtain the status and metadata of a given token.
 The range of metadata